Accessibility Statement

 Here’s how to clean a litter box

 Remove all litter and the liner if you use one, and give them a good power wash.
-Use soap and water, a vinegar wash, or a pet-friendly cleaner to break up caked-on litter bits and sanitize them.
+Use soap and water or a pet-friendly cleaner to break up caked-on litter bits and sanitize them.

 This will go a long way toward reducing that unpleasant litter box smell—your guests and cats will thank you!